ChrisCarleton/BottomTime-Core/docs/Friends.md

 	"approved": "Boolean: Indicates whether or not the friend request has been approved or rejected.", "requestedOn": "String: The date at which the initial friend request was made.
 (ISO 8601 format.)", "evaluatedOn": "String: The date at which the friend request was approved/rejected.
-(ISO 8601 format.)", "reason": "String: Reason given for approving/rejecting the friend request."
+(ISO 8601 format.)", "reason": "String: Reason given for approving/rejecting the friend request.", "friendData": {
+		"username": "...",
+		"firstName": "...",
+		"lastName": "...",
+		"memberSince": "...",
+		"logsVisibility": "..."
 	}
+}
 ```

 **Notes:** The `approved` property indicates the state of the friend relationship.
 If `true` the
 friendship request has been approved. `False` means it was rejected.
 If `null`, then this record
 represents an open friend request.

+The `friendData` object contains additional details on the friend.
+It will contain a snippet of fields
+found in the friend's profile data.

 ### Handle Friend Request Object
 Can be passed in as part of a request to approve or reject a friend request.